UNIwise/frontend-assignment/README.md

 # Clone this repository

 To get started you just need to clone this repo, run `npm install` and then run `npm run start`.
-Here after you changes in the task folders will automatically be loaded in the corresponsing task tab.
+Here after, changes in the codes will automatically be compiled.

 # Get started